 MCLE

-This course has been approved for up to 3 MCLE credit hours by the California State Bar.
+This course has been approved for up to 4 MCLE credit hours plus 1 hour of Legal Ethics by the California State Bar.
 Attorneys from other states will need to contact their local bar to verify their own certification requirements.

 Program Partners